 5. Other Smoking Cessation Aids

-Some try to use hypnosis as a way to quit smoking.
+Some try to use hypnosis as a way to smoking cessation.
 However, there is little proof that this type of hypnosis works for the person who is trying to quit smoking.

-Other studies hint that acupuncture and acupressure can also help a smoker to stop smoking.
+Other studies hint that acupuncture and acupressure can also help a smoker for smoking cessation.

 6. Smoking Cessation Support Programs